CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-06.md

 ## You have successfully completed this Hands-on lab.

-By completing this lab **Developing AI Applications with Azure AI Foundry**, you gained practical experience in building, evaluating, and deploying AI-driven solutions.
+By completing this lab **Developing AI Applications with Microsoft Foundry**, you gained practical experience in building, evaluating, and deploying AI-driven solutions.
 You began by exploring the flow development lifecycle, initializing prompt flow projects, and creating customized prompts.
 You then developed intelligent chat flows using large language models, applied manual and automated evaluation techniques, and performed iterative tuning to optimize performance.
 Additionally, you integrated Azure AI Content Safety to moderate text and images, ensuring secure and compliant outputs.